David-VTUK/CKA-StudyGuide/cka-study-guide/docs/revision-topics/02-workloads-and-scheduling.md

         - containerPort: 80
 ```

 The main reason why leverage `deployments` is to manage a number of identical pods via one administrative unit - the `deployment` object.
 Should we need to make changes, we apply this to the `deployment` object, not individual pods.
 Because of the declarative nature of `deployments`, Kubernetes will rectify any changes between desired and running state, and rectify accordingly.
-For example, if we manually deleted
+For example, if we manually deleted.

 We can then describe it with `kubectl describe deployment nginx-deployment`